nerraf-dev/Obsidian-Vault-Programming/42Malaga/42_Projects/Born2BeRoot/Pages/08 - Password Policy.md

 Use command: `sudo chage -l <username>` to check the password of root and login user.

-As the picture below, the minimun maximun days between password change are still defalut, because we create these two users before we create the password policy.
+The min/max days between password change are still set as the default, as the users we added before the policy was created.

 ![[root_pwd_check.png]]